spamihilator/spamihilator.com/en/faq/index.md

 Other mail clients have to be configured manually.
 Please have a look at the [online help]({{ site.url }}/de/help).

+#### <a id="a11"></a>A11.
+How do I find my configuration directory?

+The latest Spamihilator versions are multi-user compatible, that means settings (incl.
+Recycle Bin, Training Area etc.) will be saved in the users application data directory and not in the program folder.
+This ensures, changed settings can always be saved correctly, even though the user has no write-access to the program folder, just like under Windows Vista.
+But also Windows 2000 and XP protect the program folder if the user has a non-privileged account.

+Important files in the configuration directory are for example: `spamihilator.ini`, `client.log`, `server.log`, `recyclebin.xml` and `training.xml`.

+You can find this directory at one of the following places:

+1. If Spamihilator has been installed with the option "Separate settings per user account" (recommended, default method):
+    Windows 2000/XP:
+    _C:\Documents and Settings\\**Username**\Application Data\Spamihilator_
+    Windows Vista:
+    _C:\Users\\**Username**\AppData\Roaming\Spamihilator_
+2. If Spamihilator has been installed with the option "Shared settings for all users" (old method):
+    _C:\Program Files\Spamihilator_

 </div>
 </div>